Latin Fourth Experience = Advanced Latin

 Limited accommodation is available through Ealing Abbey house for guests or other religious houses or nearby.

-Residential students may arrange to depart depart after the session ends at 12.45 on Friday 25 or on Saturday 26 August 2017.
+Residential students may arrange to depart depart after the session ends on Friday 28 or on Saturday 29 August 2020.

 Additional information from KU Leuven course web-site